AndreeaSopca/static-blog-test/index.md

+---
+layout: default_layout.njk
-# I am a great title
+title: I am a great title from title variable
+---

 I can have **bold** text and _italic_ or inline `code`